-During this payment stage, the plan pays the full cost for your covered Part D drugs.
+• During this payment stage, the plan pays the full cost for your covered Part D drugs and for excluded drugs that are covered under our enhanced benefit.
 You pay nothing.

 SECTION 8 Additional benefits information

 Compounded drugs and their coverage: